Travel Advisory for Hong Kong Special Administrative Region of the People's Republic of China

 Recommended for Most Travelers

-- Ensure all routine vaccinations (MMR, Diphtheria, Tetanus, Pertussis, Polio, Varicella, Meningococcal disease, Seasonal Flu) are up-to-date.
+- Routine vaccinations (e.g., Measles, Mumps, Rubella (MMR), Diphtheria, Tetanus, Pertussis, Polio, Varicella, Seasonal Flu)

 Recommended for Some Travelers

-- Tuberculosis screening and pre-travel options may be advised for high-risk travelers, such as those visiting prisons, refugee camps, or hospitals.
+- Tuberculosis (for high-risk travelers such as those visiting prisons, refugee camps, homeless shelters, hospitals, or visiting friends/relatives)

 Visa Information